SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 }
 ```

-* Add the application router to the `manifest.yml`
+* Only for master branch: Add the application router to the `manifest.yml`

 ```yml---
 applications: